lukechurch/dart-analyzer-temp-working/README.md

-# This repo is an experiment, please don't rely on it, it probably won't be here shortly

 This code is part of an experimental port of the Editor's analysis engine from Java to Dart.
 While we will continue to support the Java version of the analysis engine and the services built on it, we also intend to provide the same services